Who is eligible to vote in the municipal by-election?

 Next Election Day

-By-election for Ward 1
+By-Election for Ward 3

 VOTE using the INTERNET or TELEPHONE